Ambi Subramaniam: Music education

 Ambi is the co-founder and CCO of the Subramaniam Academy of Performing Arts (SaPa), an institute of Indian and global music founded by Dr. L Subramaniam and Kavita Krishnamurti in 2007.
 He co-founded the SaPa in Schools program in 2014, as an initiative to integrate music into the mainstream academic curriculum.
 The program works with 30,000 children as of 2021.

 Earlier in 2019, Ambi co-authored India's first series of textbooks dedicated to teaching the Indian violin.
 He is currently working on offering undergraduate courses in music education, technology, and performance.

 In 2020, along with Bindu Subramaniam, Ambi took the SaPa curriculum online, with an online learning platform hosting self-paced courses by Dr. L Subramaniam, Kavita Krishnamurti Subramaniam, Anup Jhalota, Russ Miller and more.

 Masterclasses and Workshops

 Ambi delivered two TEDx talks on fusion music and the violin – at different universities in Bangalore.
 He has conducted workshops at the Paris Conservatory, Metea Valley High School, Illinois, Whistling Woods International, Mumbai and many others.
 He has also conducted masterclasses in music at locations in Norway, Sri Lanka, Spain, The Netherlands, and Germany.

 Film and TV Appearances

 Ambi did a cameo in Kamal Hassan's 'Hey Ram.'
-He appeared as Chinno, younger brother to Vasundhara Das's character.
-In 2011, he was a featured guest on 'Oye! it's Friday' with host Farhan Akhtar, and played for Bollywood actor Shah Rukh Khan, who called him a "genius".
+He appeared as Chinno, the younger brother of Vasundhara Das's character.
+In 2011, he was a featured guest on 'Oye! it's Friday' with host Farhan Akhtar and played for Bollywood actor Shah Rukh Khan, who called him a "genius".

-He has made appearances on TV shows broadcast in Sri Lanka, Spain, Italy, UK and the US.
+He has made appearances on TV shows broadcast in Sri Lanka, Spain, Italy, UK, and the US.
 Along with Bindu, Ambi co-hosts The SaPa Show, a weekly television program aimed at teaching children Indian and global music.